 Return to Arusha and gather for dinner before transferring to the airport for our evening flights.

 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Chris Rainier specializes in the documentation of indigenous cultures, and is considered one of the leading documentary photographers working today.
 A National Geographic Explorer, Chris was a co-founder of the Society’s All Roads Photography Program and is a co-director of the Enduring Voices Project, documenting endangered languages and cultures.
 He serves as a contributing editor for National Geographic Traveler magazine.
 His life's mission is to document endangered cultures and help empower them to use modern technology to save their ancient traditions through a project he directs called the Last Technology Program.
 He has conducted expeditions to all seven continents and the North Pole.
 Chris has won numerous awards for his photography, including the Lowell Thomas Award given by the Explorers Club for his work with endangered cultures.
 Chris was recently elected a Fellow of the Royal Geographic Society in London.

 This is an easy to moderate walking and hiking trip, with some strenuous options.
 Hikes range from 1 to 6 hours per day (2 to 12 miles).
-We will stay 4 nights in mobile tented camps, 5 nights in deluxe tented camps and 1 night in a comfortable hotel set amid lush gardens.

 Click here for a description of all activity levels.